Forward Regulatory Plan: 2022 to 2024 - Regulation on New Refund Requirements for Airlines

 These proposed regulations will have positive impacts on Canadians as it will ensure clear and consistent refund entitlements for air passengers and address the risk that some passengers could be left out-of-pocket for the cost of cancelled flights.

-Consultations on the specifics of this regulation were held from December 21, 2020 to March 1, 2021.
-The public and stakeholders will have an opportunity to comment on the draft regulation following its publication in Canada Gazette, Part I.
+Consultations on the specifics of this regulation were launched on December 21, 2020.
+The public and stakeholders had the opportunity to comment on the draft regulation following its publication in Canada Gazette, Part I.

-Publication in Part I of the Canada Gazette is expected in summer 2021.
+Publication in Part II of the Canada Gazette is expected in 2022.

 Analysis and Regulatory Affairs Directorate